 Stop by our office in OSB 214 for more information.

 To apply for the certificate, you must download and complete the application.
 The application form is a Microsoft Word file.
 Email the completed form to firstname.lastname@example.org, or bring it to our office in OSB 214.
-The application must be received by the fourth week of the semester that you anticipate receiving the certificate (usually the 3rd week of September for fall, 4th week of January for spring, and 1st week of June for summer).
+The application must be received before the end of the semester in which you take the second course of your certificate program.

 The SAS Certificate and the Major or Minor in Statistics